-In certain circumstances, the University may interimly suspend a student from the University, housing, or specific University operations pending the outcome of the Student Conduct Process.
+In certain circumstances, the University may interim suspend a student from university housing or from the University pending the outcome of the Student Conduct Process.
 Interim suspension may be imposed:

 - To ensure the safety and well-being of members of the University community or preservation of University property. - To ensure the student's own physical or emotional safety and well-being. - If, in the University's judgment, the student poses a definite threat of disruption or interference with the normal operations of the University. - If the University determines that the interim suspension is in the best interests of the University community.